Are You Ready to Start Planting Tomatoes?

 Planting tomatoes is fairly easy, if you know what you are doing.
 You have your 4-6 inch seedlings (either home grown or purchased) and you're ready to go.
 The steps you take when planting your tomatoes will have a direct effect on the quality and quantity of the fruit that will be produced.

-Tomatoes should be planted 3 feet away from any other plant in your garden, including other tomato plants.
+If you're growing just a couple of tomato plants, they should be planted 3 feet away from any other plant in your garden, including other tomato plants.
 This should give you enough room to walk around the plant when fully grown.
 It will also lessen the chances of diseases developing.
 Furthermore, a tomato plant will develop a large root ball and will use lots of nutrients in the soil.
 If the plants are placed too close together, they will end up fighting for these vital nutrients and the quality and quantity of fruit will suffer.
+If you are growing lots of tomato plants and are really trying to maximize space, you can place them 24-30 inches apart within the row and space the rows 3 feet apart.
+In this case, they are easier to support later because you can just build a temporary "fence" with some sturdy posts and twine.

 If you are planting tomatoes in a container garden, choose at least a 5 gallon container and follow the same steps listed above.